av-alt/AWS_Security_Checklist/README.md

 - [ ] MFA delete is enabled https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiFactorAuthenticationDelete.html

+- [ ] Check if files are listable from URL/CLI

 ## Database

 - [ ] Check if data encryption is enabled on MongoDb